egberts/egberts.github.io-src/content/pages/uses.md

 - I use [Debian](http://debian.org/) to install OS for all my gateway, desktop, and laptop needs.
 - [QubeOS](https://www.qubes-os.org/) is now the primary desktop.
-- [Proxmox](https://www.proxmox.com/en/) is the cloud server in my white lab.
+- [Proxmox](https://www.proxmox.com/en/) is the cloud server in my white lab having many VMs running.
 - I use [Homebrew](http://brew.sh/) to install Unix-y programs on Macbooks.
 - I'm partial to both [Hack](https://sourcefoundry.org/hack/) and [Consolas](https://en.wikipedia.org/wiki/Consolas) for my monospaced fonts.
 Otherwise I use [IBM Plex](https://www.ibm.com/plex/) fonts.
+- Gentoo Linux for all my embedded host needs, of which my gateway is using `libmusl` (not libc6) because `LD_PRELOAD` is hardcoded into libc and it is way too easy for non-root user to hijack any process this way.
+Also use OpenRC (instead of `systemd` because systemd opens network sockets at PID1 thus it is way too easy for a trojan to be slipped into; OpenRC PID 1 uses no network socket).

 # Desktop apps